YoungSkKim/YoungSkKim1.github.io/_pages/about.md

 I'm Youngseok Kim, a PhD candidate in the Graduate School of Green Transportation (GSGT) at KAIST under [Prof. Dongsuk Kum](http://vdclab.kaist.ac.kr/).

-My research interest lies in computer vision and machine learning for autonomous driving system.
-My current focus is on the robust and cost-effective 3D object detection using off-the-shelf monocular camera and radar sensor.
+I'm interested in computer vision and machine learning for autonomous driving system.
+My current research is focused on developing the robust and cost-effective 3D object detection approaches using off-the-shelf monocular camera and radar sensors.